martinbena/luminorix/README.md

 ## Description

 Luminorix is a fully-featured e-commerce website built for showcasing my web development skills.
 This project demonstrates an online shopping platform with comprehensive functionality, including user authentication, product management, and order processing.
-The application is fully responsive and designed with a user-friendly interface.
+The application is fully responsive and designed with a user-friendly interface and works perfectly across all devices.

 **Live Demo:** [Luminorix](https://luminorix-martinbena.vercel.app/) _(Please note that the demo is hosted on Vercel's free plan, which may result in slower performance for Mongoose queries and other operations.)_

-This app was created and styled entirely by Martin Beňa.
+This app was designed, created and styled entirely by Martin Beňa.

 ## Features